 Cassie has provided treatment for pre-schoolers and school aged children with articulation and phonological disorders, early language delay, receptive and/or expressive language delays, fluency disorders, voice disorders and motor speech disorders.
 She has experience with children that have Autism Spectrum Disorder, Obsessive Compulsive Disorder, 22q Deletion Syndrome and Down Syndrome.
 She has also worked with adults with aphasia, apraxia, dysarthria, voice and swallowing disorders.

 Cassie is certified in the Lidcombe fluency program, an effective approach for pre-schoolers who stutter, Supported Conversation for Adults with Aphasia and the Modified Barium Swallow Impairment Profile.
-She has specific training in the Picture Exchange Communication System (PECS) and The Kaufman Speech to Language Protocol for working with apraxia.
+She has specific training in the Picture Exchange Communication System (PECS), Level 1 Prompts for Reconstructing Oral Muscular Phonetic Targets (PROMPT), and The Kaufman Speech to Language Protocol for working with apraxia.

 Cassie is passionate about creating a family-centred approach while helping each client reach their goals through creative and functional activities!

 Alessia received her Master’s degree in Communication Sciences and Disorders from the College of Saint Rose in Albany, New York.
 Alessia’s experiences in early language intervention and the school setting have contributed to her unique skill set and provide her with a solid understanding of clients’ needs at various stages of therapy.
 Using a client-centered approach, she delights in creating therapy programs that focus on developing the appropriate skills needed for clients’ independence and optimal functioning in everyday activities.